disulfidebond/variant_calling_workflow/DataAccess.md

         docker exec -it CONTAINERNAME /bin/bash

 ### Copy to or from the Docker Container
-Another option is to copy the data to or from the Docker Container, then start the analyses:
+Another option is to copy the data to or from the Docker Container:

         # copy data to the stopped container
         docker cp *.txt CONTAINERNAME:/home/scientist/